-The theme for classrooms under these unprecedented conditions is simplicity.
+As mentioned earlier, this becomes the core of the decision-making for movement, flow, and limitations throughout the day.
+The theme for classrooms under these conditions is simplicity.
 It is difficult to fit 25-30 students in the rooms, let alone provide distancing space.
 If/when the mandatory mandate to wear face coverings in schools is lifted and there is not enough space to provide at least a 3-foot separation, then students will need to wear face coverings the entire time they are in the room.
 To increase loading and maintain a distancing standard, a useful method is to pair two students up and allow them to become "buddies" and form a cohort within a cohort.
 By increasing the risk to students to a single additional student and with the addition of barriers at tables and desks, which hold more than two students, the room can accommodate removal of face coverings.
 For example, if a teacher sets their room up with four desks together (or 4 persons at a table), a barrier can be provided down the center of that table and the two people on each side are designated "buddies."
-This buddy or couplet system can be maintained for lunch, restroom breaks, etc. The barrier allows the closer contact without the face covering.
+This buddy or couplet system can be maintained for lunch, recess, specials classes, etc. The barrier allows the closer contact without the face covering.
 Another alternative, with 4 people sitting on each side of a table is a crisscross barrier across two corners.
 Again, allowing for interaction, visibility, and removal of mask in the classroom (when mandate is lifted).
 Spacing and configuration of tables/desks within the room will accommodate 3-foot spacing with students being either back-to-back or facing a barrier.
 In this way, face coverings can be removed when seated but must be worn when not seated in the designated spaces or when walking around.
-If parents/guardians are willing to accept an increased risk to their children beyond a single additional student, it is possible to increase the size of the sub-groupings up to four, but we recommend parent/guardian knowledge/consent to do that.
+If parents/guardians are willing to accept an increased risk to their children beyond a single additional student, it is possible to increase the size of the subgroupings up to four, but we recommend parent/guardian knowledge/consent to do that.